Quebec: Geography

 Quebec has one of the world's largest reserves of fresh water, occupying 12% of its surface and representing 3% of the world's renewable fresh water.
 More than half a million lakes and 4,500 rivers empty into the Atlantic Ocean, through the Gulf of Saint Lawrence and the Arctic Ocean, by James, Hudson, and Ungava bays.
 The largest inland body of water is the Caniapiscau Reservoir; Lake Mistassini is the largest natural lake.
 The Saint Lawrence River has some of the world's largest sustaining inland Atlantic ports.
 Since 1959, the Saint Lawrence Seaway has provided a navigable link between the Atlantic Ocean and the Great Lakes.

-The public lands of Quebec cover approximately 92% of the Québécois territory, including almost all of the bodies of water.
+The public lands of Quebec cover approximately 92% of its territory, including almost all of the bodies of water.
 Protected areas can be classified into about twenty different legal designations (ex. exceptional forest ecosystem, protected marine environment, national park, biodiversity reserve, wildlife reserve, zone d'exploitation contrôlée (ZEC), etc.).
 More than 2,500 sites in Quebec today are protected areas.
-As of 2013, protected areas comprise 9.14% of the Québécois territory.
+As of 2013, protected areas comprise 9.14% of Quebec's territory.

+The ecological classification of Quebec territory established by the Ministry of Forests, Wildlife and Parks 2021, is presented in 9 levels, it includes the diversity of terrestrial ecosystems throughout Quebec while taking into account both the characteristics of the vegetation (physiognomy, structure and composition) and the physical environment (relief, geology, geomorphology, hydrography).